conda/conda/docs/source/build.rst

       # different scripts for different platforms.
       script: python setup.py install

+      # Set which RPATHs are used when making executables relocatable.
+This
+      # currently only works on Linux.
+The default is lib/
+      rpaths:
+        - lib/
+        - lib64/

       #########################################################################
       # binary_relocation, has_prefix_files, binary_has_prefix_files, and     #
       # detect_binary_files_with_prefix may be required to relocate files     #